OCamlPro/liquidity/docs/sphinx/src/reference/liquidity.rst

 ~~~~~~~~~~~~~~~~~~~

 * ``Bytes.pack: 'a -> bytes``.
 Serialize any data to a binary
   representation in a sequence of bytes.
-It is translated to ``PACK``
-  in Michelson.

   .. tryliquidity:: ../../../../tests/doc/doc29.liq
   .. literalinclude:: ../../../../tests/doc/doc29.liq

 * ``Bytes.unpack: bytes -> 'a option``.
 Deserialize a sequence of
   bytes to a value from which it was serialized.
 The expression must
   be annotated with the (option) type that it should return.
-It is
-  translated to ``UNPACK`` in Michelson.

   .. tryliquidity:: ../../../../tests/doc/doc30.liq
   .. literalinclude:: ../../../../tests/doc/doc30.liq

 * ``Bytes.length`` or ``Bytes.size: bytes -> nat``.
 Return the size of
   the sequence of bytes.
-It is translated to ``SIZE`` in Michelson.

   .. tryliquidity:: ../../../../tests/doc/doc31.liq
   .. literalinclude:: ../../../../tests/doc/doc31.liq

 * ``Bytes.concat: bytes list -> bytes``.
 Append all the sequences of
   bytes of a list into a single sequence of bytes.
-It is translated to
-  ``CONCAT`` in Michelson.

   .. tryliquidity:: ../../../../tests/doc/doc32.liq
   .. literalinclude:: ../../../../tests/doc/doc32.liq